cs4241-22a/a3-persistence/README.md

 ## The Alfie Images Board

-Visit the Alfie Images board here: link e.g. http://a3-charlie-roberts.glitch.me
+Visit the Alfie Images board here: link e.g. [https://a3-sophiastrano.glitch.me/login]

 For this assignment, I decided to resurrect my failed plans from assignment 2.
 The goal of this application was to create a cute webpage with pictures of my adorable cat while addressing the need to be able to add, modify and delete unique responses to create a full-fledged application.
 I settled on a board of images of Alfredo, which allows users to choose and nickname their favorite picture of Alfie.
 This application offered a myriad of challenges for countless reasons
 To address concerns about lighthouse performance, the Alfie images were converted from .img files to .avif files to avoid slowing load times.

-- challenges you faced in realizing the application
+Rerouting pages after sending login information was highly challenging because of the nature of POST requests.

-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
+I chose to add user data to the database via custom middleware and the mongodb connection because it seemed easiest to do.

 I chose to use bootstrap for this assignment as it seemed the most conducive to the way I'd been learning CSS up to this point, and was widely accessible.
 I was able to use bootstrap's grid framework to re-organaize the elements on each of my pages, and found this to be much cleaner and easier to use than the flexboxes

 I struggled with previously.
 I only slightly modified the bootstrap framework to quickly include background colors, as this was a very minor change that was more straightforward to style myself based on the available boostrap documentation about the addition of background colors.

-- the five Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.
+ 1. Express-sessions: This middleware allows express to more easily interact with user sessions
+ 2. Cookie-sessions: This middleware allows for sessions to be managed via cookies in broswer
+ 3. mongodb: This middleware allows for easy connection to the database
+ 4. express-handlebars: This middleware allows for popups and other rendering
+ 5. The custom middleware I built tracks user authentication

 **I chose to focus on design achievemnts for this assignment due to difficulty level**